Vulgar Latin: Verbs

 In general, the verbal system in the Romance languages changed less from Classical Latin than did the nominal system.

 The four conjugational classes generally survived.
 The second and third conjugations already had identical imperfect tense forms in Latin, and also shared a common present participle.
 Because of the merging of short i with long ē in most of Vulgar Latin, these two conjugations grew even closer together.
 Several of the most frequently-used forms became indistinguishable, while others became distinguished only by stress placement:

 These two conjugations came to be conflated in many of the Romance languages, often by merging them into a single class while taking endings from each of the original two conjugations.
 Which endings survived was different for each language, although most tended to favour second conjugation endings over the third conjugation.
-Spanish, for example, mostly eliminated the third conjugation forms in favour of second conjugation forms.
+Spanish, for example, mostly eliminated the third conjugation forms in favour of the second conjugation forms.

 French and Catalan did the same, but tended to generalise the third conjugation infinitive instead.
 Catalan in particular almost eliminated the second conjugation ending over time, reducing it to a small relic class.
 In Italian, the two infinitive endings remained separate (but spelled identically), while the conjugations merged in most other respects much as in the other languages.
 However, the third-conjugation third-person plural present ending survived in favour of the second conjugation version, and was even extended to the fourth conjugation.
 Romanian also maintained the distinction between the second and third conjugation endings.

 In the perfect, many languages generalized the -aui ending most frequently found in the first conjugation.
 This led to an unusual development; phonetically, the ending was treated as the diphthong /au/ rather than containing a semivowel /awi/, and in other cases the /w/ sound was simply dropped.
 We know this because it did not participate in the sound shift from /w/ to /β̞/.
 Thus Latin amaui, amauit ("I loved; he/she loved") in many areas became proto-Romance *amai and *amaut, yielding for example Portuguese amei, amou.
 This suggests that in the spoken language, these changes in conjugation preceded the loss of /w/.

 Another major systemic change was to the future tense, remodelled in Vulgar Latin with auxiliary verbs.
 A new future was originally formed with the auxiliary verb habere, *amare habeo, literally "to love I have" (cf. English "I have to love", which has shades of a future meaning).
 This was contracted into a new future suffix in Western Romance forms, which can be seen in the following modern examples of "I will love":